 - Co-Opted Members of Council shall serve as follows:

 (a) For a fixed period not exceeding three years to be determined by Council at the time of the co-option.

 (b) No person may be co-opted for more than nine consecutive years.

 No person may be both an Officer and a Group Representative, and an Officer would not normally serve as an Officer of a Group.

 The Council may appoint custodial Trustees from time to time in whom shall be vested the title of all and any real property which may be acquired by or for the purposes of the Association and who shall enter into a deed of trust setting forth the purposes and conditions under which they hold the property in trust for the Society.

 Each Ordinary Member and each Joint Member shall have one vote at a General Meeting.
 Corporate Members are entitled to send a representative to any General Meeting; a representative who is not a Member has the right to speak, but not to vote, and does not form part of the quorum.

 Voting will normally be by show of hands.
-Voting may be by secret ballot of those present at the discretion of the Chairman of the meeting, and shall be by secret ballot if any member so requests.
-The Chairman of the meeting shall only cast a vote in the event of a tie.
+Votes during electronic meetings [Statute D.4] will be held using facilities available in the platform used to hold the meeting.
+Voting may be by secret ballot of those present at the discretion of the Chair of the meeting, and shall be by secret ballot if any member so requests.
+The Chair of the meeting shall only cast a vote in the event of a tie.